-My first thought was ‘If only they knew how much the books they were burning would be worth’ and then the significance struck me.
-It wasn’t just about getting rid of Wonder Woman – a character that Professor Marston wanted to use in order to further the feminist movement which he believed in so much – it was also about getting rid of the traces of what things society deemed to be perverse, blasphemous and unlawful; things that were much closely related to Professor Marston and the way he and his family chose to live their lives.
+My first thought was: ‘If only they knew how much the books they were burning would be worth’ and then the significance struck me.
+It wasn’t just about getting rid of Wonder Woman – a character that Professor Marston wanted to use in order to further the feminist movement which he believed in so much – it was also about getting rid of the traces of the taboo elements society deemed to be perverse, blasphemous and unlawful; things that were much closely related to Professor Marston and the way he and his family chose to live their lives.

-In regards to the cast, Evans, Hall and Heathcote were a delight to watch and the relationship between the trio feels completely organic and the chemistry is through the roof, but Hall was most definitely the standout for me.
+In regards to the cast, Evans, Hall and Heathcote were a delight to watch and the relationship between the trio feels completely organic with chemistry that is through the roof; but Hall was most definitely the standout for me.
 She is commanding and draws your attention in every scene she’s in.
-As much as the film is about Marston, Elizabeth is the backbone of the story and the film in many ways and Hall encapsulates this to perfection.
+As much as the film is about Marston, Elizabeth is the backbone of the story and the film in many ways, and Hall encapsulates this to perfection.

 Certainly, one of the most interesting aspects of the film would be the polyamorous relationship that takes place between Marston, Elizabeth and Olive.
 I did not expect the film to be a love story, but that’s exactly what it turned out to be and it was beautiful.
 This unconventional love story is where the movie finds its heart and although the life that the Marstons live with Olive is one that only served to create obstacles for them, it was their love of one another that helped them survive all their trials and tribulations.

 The film is one that’s easily enjoyable for those who are and are not fans of Wonder Woman because it is ultimately a story about strength, perseverance and love – three elements that Professor Marston made sure his character truly embodied.
-It’s a beautifully directed, written and acted film with every element and moment of the film being treat to watch.
+It’s a beautifully directed, written and acted film with every moment of the film a treat to watch.